Reza Shah: Replacement of Persia with Iran

 In the Western world, Persia (or its cognates) was historically the common name for Iran.
 In 1935, Reza Shah asked foreign delegates and League of Nations to use the term Iran ("Land of the Aryans"), the endonym of the country, used by its native people, in formal correspondence.
-Since then, in the Western World, the use of the word "Iran" has become more common.
+Since then, the use of the word "Iran" has become more common in the Western world.
 This also changed the usage of the names for the Iranian nationality, and the common adjective for citizens of Iran changed from Persian to Iranian.
-In 1959, the government of Shah Mohammad Reza Pahlavi, Reza Shah Pahlavi's son and successor, announced that both "Persia" and "Iran" could officially be used interchangeably, nonetheless use of "Iran" continued to subplant "Persia", especially in the West.
-Though the predominant and official language of the country was the Persian language, many did not consider themselves ethnic Persians, whereas "Iranians" made for a much more neutral and unifying reference to all the ethnic groups of Iran, further, "Persia" (locally known as Pars) was geographically confusing at times as it was also the name of one of Iran's significant cultural provinces.
-Although (internally) the country had been referred to as Iran throughout much of its history since the Sasanian Empire, many countries including the English-speaking world knew the country as Persia, largely a legacy of the Ancient Greeks name for the Achaemenid Empire.
+In 1959, the government of Shah Mohammad Reza Pahlavi, Reza Shah Pahlavi's son and successor, announced that both "Persia" and "Iran" could officially be used interchangeably, nonetheless use of "Iran" continued to supplant "Persia", especially in the West.
+Although the predominant and official language of the country was the Persian language, many did not consider themselves ethnic Persians, whereas "Iranians" made for a much more neutral and unifying reference to all the ethnic groups of Iran; furthermore, "Persia" (locally known as Pars) was geographically confusing at times as it was also the name of one of Iran's significant cultural provinces.
+Although internally the country had been referred to as Iran throughout much of its history since the Sasanian Empire, many countries including the English-speaking world knew the country as Persia, largely a legacy of the Ancient Greeks’ name for the Achaemenid Empire.

 Support and opposition

 Support for the Shah came principally from three sources.
 The central "pillar" was the military, where the shah had begun his career.
 The annual defense budget of Iran "increased more than fivefold from 1926 to 1941."
 Officers were paid more than other salaried employees.
 The new modern and expanded state bureaucracy of Iran was another source of support.
 Its ten civilian ministries employed 90,000 full-time government workers.
 Patronage controlled by the Shah's royal court served as the third "pillar".
 This was financed by the Shah's considerable personal wealth which had been built up by forced sales and confiscations of estates, making him "the richest man in Iran".
-On his abdication Reza Shah "left to his heir a bank account of some three million pounds sterling and estates totaling over 3 million acres."
+On his abdication Reza Shah "left to his heir a bank account of some three million pounds sterling and estates totaling over 3 million acres".

-Opposition to the Shah came not so much from the landed upper class as from "the tribes, the clergy, and the young generation of the new intelligentsia.
+Although the landed aristocracy lost most of their influence during Reza Shah's reign, his regime aroused opposition not from them or the gentry but from Iran's "tribes, the clergy, and the young generation of the new intelligentsia.
 The tribes bore the brunt of the new order."
+Among the tribes forcibly settled where the Bakhtiari, Qashqai, Lur, Kurd, Baluchi.
+According to Sandra Mackey, the settling "shattered tribal economic and undermined the traditional social structure. ... people and herds, ill adapted to a sedentary lifestyle and dependent for hygiene and health on moving campsites from time to time, died in terrible numbers.
+None have forgotten."